Support at Home

 What is the Support at Home Program?

-The Support at Home program is a new government initiative launching on 1 July 2025, replacing the Home Care Packages (HCP) and Short-Term Restorative Care (STRC) programs.
-It aims to provide simpler, more flexible, and higher-quality home care services tailored to individual needs.
+The Support at Home program is a new government initiative which launched on 1 November 2025, replacing the Home Care Packages (HCP) and Short-Term Restorative Care (STRC) programs.
+It aims to provide simpler, more flexible, and higher-quality home care services tailored to individual needs, allowing older Australians to receive help at home that aligns with their preferences.

 The Commonwealth Home Support Programme (CHSP) will continue until at least 30 June 2027, allowing more time for a gradual transition to the new system.
 During this period, CHSP consumers will receive further guidance on how their services will change.